 A Comprehensive Overview of Cultural Competency: Course #1

 This online course is the first half of our Cultural Competency series and includes all of the required subtopics outlined by the Professional Education Learning and Standards Board (PELSB) of Minnesota.
-It has been approved by PELSB and qualifies for three Continuing Education Units (CEU’s) towards re-licensure.
+It has been approved by PELSB and qualifies for three clock hours of continuing education credit towards re-licensure.
 PELSB has determined that 6-8 hours of Cultural Competency training is necessary to cover all the required topics for re-licensure.
-By taking both Course #1 and Course #2 in our Cultural Competency series, you will earn the required 6 CEUs.
+By taking both Course #1 and Course #2 in our Cultural Competency series, you will earn the required 6 hours of continuing education credit.

 What is Cultural Competence?